-A post-baccalaureate certificate program is available for nurses who possess a minimum of a Bachelor of Science in Nursing degree.
+A post-baccalaureate certificate program is available for nurses who possess a minimum of a Bachelor of Science with a major in Nursing degree.
 The purpose of this program is to enhance the student's knowledge and skills in nursing leadership.
 This program would meet the needs of two potential groups of nurses.
 First, for nurses who are already in nursing managerial positions, the program would help them to optimize their current job performance as well as to enhance their career potential.
 The program would also be useful for nurses who are not currently in nurse managerial positions, but who wish to enhance their credentials such that they may be considered for such a position.
-Students who pursue the postbaccalaureate certificate would also have the option of continuing in the program to complete the requirements for the Master of Science in Nursing Executive Leadership.
+Students who pursue the post-baccalaureate certificate would also have the option of continuing in the program to complete the requirements for the Master of Science in Nursing Executive Leadership.

-- LEAF500 Organizational Leadership and Self Development (3) - LEAF501 Critical Thinking, Problem Solving & Decision Making: Methods of Organizational Research (3) - LEAF502 Leadership and Organizational Ethics, Values, and Social Environment (3) - LEAF513 Developing Leadership Skills: One-on-One Leadership, Conflict Management, and Team Building (3) - LEAF515 The Business of Leadership: Financial, Organizational, and Cultural (3) - LEAF528 Leadership in Health Care Organizations (3) - LEAF530 Modeling, Branding and Marketing Your Leadership (3)
+- LEAD500 Organizational Leadership and Self Development (3) - LEAD501 Critical Thinking, Problem Solving & Decision Making: Methods of Organizational Research (3) - LEAD502 Leadership and Organizational Ethics, Values, and Social Environment (3) - LEAD513 Developing Leadership Skills: One-on-One Leadership, Conflict Management, and Team Building (3) - LEAD515 The Business of Leadership: Financial, Organizational, and Cultural (3)

-• LEAF560 Capstone Course in Leadership (3)
+- LEAD528 Leadership in Health Care Organizations (3) - LEAD530 Modeling, Branding and Marketing Your Leadership (3) - LEAD560 Capstone Course in Leadership (3)

-This post-baccalaureate certificate requires possession of a Bachelor of Science in Nursing.
+This post-baccalaureate certificate requires possession of a Bachelor of Science with a major in Nursing.

-Additional information for graduate Nursing programs: Admissions Requirements; Course Repeats; Time Limitations; Requirements for Graduation - consult the Nursing Department web page or the Program Plans site on the Registrar's web page.
+Requirements for Graduation - consult the Nursing Department web page or the Program Plans site on the Registrar's web page.